 37. Curtains & Bath Mats*

 The thrift store is the king of these big miscellaneous fabrics.
-We purchased our curtains and bath mats for $1 a piece.
+We purchased our curtains and bath mats for $1 apiece.
 Retail goes for $15-$20 at our local HomeGoods store.
 We didn’t have to dig around much for them either.
+I just wanted to focus on design and quality.

 In thrift stores, they’re usually placed in the kitchen section or next to the racks of clothes.
 There is usually a pile of random linens and fabric that is multi-purpose.